CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Supplier

-The Supplier is a term used throughout the Supply-chain, but most often represents a Role within a [Maintainer](#maintainer-environment) or an [Integrator](#integrator-environment) Environment.
+The Supplier is a term used throughout the supply-chain, but most often represents a Role within a [Maintainer](#maintainer-environment) or an [Integrator](#integrator-environment) Environment.

 * This term is used within the NTIA "SBOM Minimum Elements" document as the legal source of a component.
 * (CPANSec) This term is confusing, as it doesn't distinguish between the different types of "Suppliers" that may be involved in the creation of a product.